williamhatch/laravel_kanban_demo/README.md

 **2. Run Coverage Report:**

-Once Xdebug is set up, run the following command:
+Once Xdebug is set up, simply run the test suite with the coverage flag:

 ```bash
 php artisan test --coverage
 ```

-This will display a coverage summary in your terminal.
-For a more detailed HTML report, you can configure `phpunit.xml`.
+This will generate a detailed HTML report inside the `tests/coverage/` directory.
+Open the `index.html` file in that directory to explore the report.
+It will also display a summary directly in your terminal.

 ## 🤝 Contributing